Rash promise: Fairy tales

-In fairy tales, the promise is commonly, though not exclusively, for a child from the person making the promise.
-This request may be made in riddling form, so that the person does not realize the nature of the promise.

 In King Kojata, a water being grabs a king's beard and releases him only for the thing that he does not know he has at home, or for the thing that will be there that was not there when he left.
 The king returns to find his wife had given birth to a son.

 In The Nixie of the Mill-Pond, the nixie offers a miller help in return for what was born in his house that day.
 He promises before he learns it was his son.

 In Nix Nought Nothing, the king is offered help in return for Nix Nought Nothing, which is the name the queen said they would call the prince born in his absence until his father returned to name him.

 In The Battle of the Birds, a giant helps a prince in return for his first-born son.

 In The Grateful Prince, the king is led from a forest where he was lost in return for whatever first greeted him.
 He thought it would be his dog, but it was his new son.

 In The Girl Without Hands, the miller accepts riches in return for what stood behind his mill, which he took to be an apple tree, and turned out to be his daughter.

 In The White Dove, two princes are caught in a storm, and a witch will only rescue them in return for their as-yet-unborn brother.

 In one variant of The Golden Crab, a king and queen and a priest and his wife were so fond of each other that they promised their children would marry.
 The king and queen had a princess, and the priest and his wife had a little crab.